Comox, British Columbia: Twentieth century

 In 1979, the first ski runs on Mount Washington Alpine Resort were built, bringing in new tourists.
 However, in 1982, the local economy suffered when 409 Squadron was transferred to CFB Cold Lake in Alberta, resulting in sizeable transfer of personnel and their families, and a resultant loss of service industry jobs.
 This, coupled with the recession of the 1980s, resulted in a decrease in land values as families moved out of the town.
 The number of homes sold annually dropped from 420 to 150.

 In 1983, naturalist Hamilton Mack Laing died, and left his house Shakesides and his undeveloped land along the shore of Comox Bay to the town on the condition that the land be left in its natural state.
 The result was the Mack Laing Nature Park, with a trail that runs from the last untouched section of the Great Comox Midden up through 3 ha of second-growth forest.

-In 1991, the local economy was given a boost when 414 Squadron was assigned to CFB Comox.
+In 1991, the local economy was given a boost when 414 Composite Squadron was assigned to CFB Comox.
 Retirees from other walks of life also began to move to Comox.
 Although farming was on the wane in the Valley, property values began to rise as land in the town was developed for the new residents.

 In 1987 the Comox Valley Record started publishing in competition with the Comox District Free Press.
 Two years later the Free Press was purchased by the Thomson Corporation, and when employees went on strike in 1994, the new owners closed the paper down rather than accede to their demands.
 Many of the laid-off employees founded the Comox Valley Echo the following year.